lepadatu-actions/github-app-installation-token-example/README.md

 The shortcomings of the first method is due to the requirement of the machine running the terraform code to access the private key directly.

 This example focuses on the second approach, using the [create-github-app-token-aws](https://github.com/lepadatu-actions/create-github-app-token-aws/tree/main) action.
-For the second approach.